“We aim to pave the path to HIV elimination through the entry point of improving community health.”

 SEARCH Phase II (2017-2020) focused on new health and treatment models for adolescents and young adults; HIV Pre-Exposure Prophylaxis (PrEP); treatment models for tuberculosis; and novel electronic technologies for community health.

-SEARCH SAPPHIRE (2021-2026) aims to accelerate the path to HIV elimination with new innovative combination strategies for HIV prevention and treatment that are effective, efficient, scalable and reduce preventable infections and deaths.
+SEARCH SAPPHIRE (2021-2026) aims to accelerate the path to HIV elimination with new innovative combination strategies for HIV prevention and treatment that are effective, efficient, scalable and reduce preventable infections and deaths using a community precision health model.

 The results of SEARCH will help to guide the global effort to end AIDS.